Use 'Enter' for

 That would explain as to why the calculations of special relativity work

-Since the inertial reference frame that the calculations are being performed in, can always be considered as stationary with respect to the universal reference frame
+Since the inertial reference frame that the calculations are being performed in, can always be considered as stationary with respect to the static universal reference frame

 That would allow moving away from the current inertial reference frame, to calculate time as slowing down, and when returning back to that inertial reference frame, to calculate time as speeding up